Building site navigation

 Almost every website needs some kind of primary navigation.
-It's usually a row of links at the top of each page that is hidden behind some kind of "hamburger menu" button on smaller devices.
 For Apostrophe sites there are two main approaches to adding and maintaining site navigation:

 - Use the page tree to automatically generate navigation for pages

 - Manually build the site nav using an array field

 This code recipe discusses specifically how to build site-wide navigation.
 Keep in mind that the same concepts can be applied to build other kinds of navigation, including nav for certain sections of at website or contextual nav for a page's children.

 One of the defining features of pages in Apostrophe is that they exist in a hierarchy.
 Even if we added all pages on a website as siblings (the same hierarchy level) they would still all be children of the home page.
 This structure is expressed through the page tree.